This is The Grendel:

 So now I try to make him comfortable.
 I try to give him what I can and try not to cry as Candace takes pictures of him being cute.

 There are lines to get under my fingers, songs to record, things to write – but those things will wait.
 Those things will still be there tomorrow.
 My boy is here today.

-As a musician, you job is to express something and move other people.
-To do that you need to develop a lot of skill, but you also need to live a bit to have something to say.
-It’s why the 13-year old boy will probably not write the most devastating love song you’ve ever heard – even though he’s convinced that it could not be any heavier.
+As a musician, your job is to express something and move other people.
+To do that you need to develop substantial skill, but you also need to live a bit to have something to actually say.
+It’s why a 13-year old boy will probably not write the most devastating love song you’ve ever heard – even though he’s convinced that it could not be any heavier.

-Having things to say take time, it takes other people and it takes other experiences.
+Having things to say takes time, it takes other people and it takes other experiences.

 Being a little older you see the balance in keeping both those things in check.